a.k.a Mega Coaster, Speed Coaster

 An often over-looked Hyper Coaster manufacturer is the former D.H Morgan, now Chance-Morgan, who built the then world’s tallest and current world’s longest coaster, Steel Dragon 2000 in Japan (officially a Giga Coaster).
 Morgan Hyper Coasters are very similar to Arrow’s, however Morgan’s are known to be a lot smoother and usually have better layouts.

 While S&S is unlikely to resurrect anything like the original Arrow behemoths they acquired, that doesn’t mean that they have come up with a “Hyper Coaster” of their own.
 Known for their custom coasters, it came as no surprise that the company jumped on the chance to create a new type of coaster when Kennywood in Pennsylvania asked if they could create a multi-looping coaster unlike anything seen before.
 Named Steel Curtain and themed after the famous NFL football team, the coaster stands 220 feet (67m) tall and features no fewer than eight inversions.

 TOGO HYPER COASTER

-People often forget that long before B&M’s Raging Bull or Giovanola’s Goliath/Titan duo, Togo [hyperlink to Togo Manufacturer page] had invented the twisting hyper coaster.
-Fujiyama, at Fuji-Q highlands, features a compact design that twisted back into itself many times.
+People often forget that long before B&M’s Raging Bull or Giovanola’s Goliath/Titan duo, Togo had invented the twisting hyper coaster in 1996.
+Fujiyama, at Fuji-Q Highlands in Japan, features a compact design that twisted back into itself many times.
 Togo Hyper Coasters are much-appreciated due to their rarity, despite their roughness.